trumpfheller/trumpfheller.github.io/epistemologicalTree.md

 - Knowledge is based on reflected, processed information.
 - Information is gathered data and provides meaning and relevance to data.
 - Data is raw, unprocessed facts and figures.
-- There is no way in telling which was first.
 - Now, to get from cave paintings to AI, humans had to develop a way to conserve data, information and knowledge - each step, each item through time.
 - to conserve knowledge, information and data, for the past 32.000 years humans used: <br>- stone<br>- clay<br>- leather<br>- Papurus<br>- paper<br>- book <br>- computer